daniel-iroka/JetpackCompose-Camera-bug/README.md

-Project that recreates bug with ActivityResultContracts.TakePicture() on xiaomi Redmi 8a device.
+Project that recreates bug with ActivityResultContracts.TakePicture() on xiaomi Redmi 8a device and some other low end devices.